giowe/system-metrics-formatter/README.md

 ## What is System Metrics Formatter?
 System Metrics Formatter is a lib that allows you to format [system-metrics-collector](https://www.npmjs.com/package/system-metrics-formatter) data upload on a aws s3 bucket.
-System Metrics Formatter is used by [metrics2xlsx](https://www.npmjs.com/package/metrics2xlsx) to create an excel file.
+System Metrics Formatter is used by [metrics2xlsx](https://www.npmjs.com/package/metrics2xlsx) to create an xlsx file.

 ## Installation
 ``$ npm install system-metrics-formatter``